SpotIM/spotim-integration-docs/social-kit/README.md

 ## Before You Begin

 Before using the Spot.IM Social Kit, you will need your Spot.IM `Spot ID`.
 You will also need to create a `Post ID` for each article or page that you want to display the Social Kit on.
-You can use any alphanumeric value as a Post ID, but it must be unique to each page.
+You can use any alphanumeric value as a `Post ID`, but it must be unique to each page.
 See the following section for [best practices for creating Post IDs](#best-practices-for-creating-post-ids).
-You will also need an `ARTICLE_URL`, which is the canonical URL of the page that the article is hosted on.
-The `ARTICLE_URL` is used in part to generate previews of the article when it is linked to in the Social Kit.

-Additionally, your article pages will need to contain [Open Graph (OG)](http://ogp.me/) tags.
+Additionally, your article pages will need to contain [OG Tags](https://blog.kissmetrics.com/open-graph-meta-tags/) tags.
 OG tags are meta tags that define the title, type, preview image, and other attributes of each article on your website.
-Each page must contain these tags in order for the Social Kit to generate previews of the article.
-You can learn more about OG tags at the [OG specification page](http://ogp.me/).
+Each page must contain these tags in order for the Popular in the Community to generate previews of the article.

 ### Best Practices for Creating Post IDs